Skip to Main Content

 What types of cancers are on the rise in younger adults?

-While some cancers have been declining in older people, various reports and studies have shown that cancer is on the rise in younger adults.
-One of the most recent is Cancer Statistics, 2024, an American Cancer Society (ACS) annual report on cancer facts and trends.
+Another recent one is Cancer Statistics, 2024, an ACS annual report on cancer facts and trends.
 Published in January, the report revealed that while cancer deaths are falling, new cases are ticking upwards—from 1.9 million in 2022 to over 2 million in 2023.

 More of those new cases involve younger people.
-The ACS report showed younger adults to be the only age group with an increase in overall cancer incidence between 1995 and 2020—the rate has risen by 1% to 2% each year during that time period.
+The ACS annual report showed younger adults to be the only age group with an increase in overall cancer incidence between 1995 and 2020—the rate has risen by 1% to 2% each year during that time period.

-The ACS report also showed continued increases in such common cancers as breast, prostate, and endometrial in young adults, as well as colorectal and cervical cancers.
+The ACS annual report also showed continued increases in such common cancers as breast, prostate, and endometrial in young adults, as well as colorectal and cervical cancers.
 Colorectal cancer, while still overwhelmingly a disease that affects older people, is now the leading cause of cancer death in men younger than 50 and second in women in that age group.
 The numbers have been rising steadily in people 55 and younger since the mid-1990s, according to the ACS.

-As for cervical cancer, the ACS report had both good and bad news.
+As for cervical cancer, the ACS annual report had both good and bad news.
 Rates of cervical cancer dropped significantly in women in their 20s, who were among the first to get the human papillomavirus (HPV) vaccine, which can prevent more than 90% of HPV-attributable cancers.
 But for women ages 30 to 44, rates rose 1.7% each year from 2012 through 2019.
 The increase highlights the need for more screening in younger women and a broader uptake for the vaccine, according to the ACS report.

 How can family history help adults who are too young for routine screenings?